Qortal/Brooklyn/mesa 3D driver/docs/dispatch.rst

 address of the *dispatch table* associated with that context.
 The dispatch table stores pointers to functions that actually implement specific GL functions.
-Each time a new context is made current in a thread, these pointers a updated.
+Each time a new context is made current in a thread, these pointers are updated.

 The implementation of functions such as ``glVertex3fv`` becomes conceptually simple: